lai-baa/capstone-project/README.md

-# Capstone Project: KayKew
+# Capstone Project: KayKewNotes

-KayKew is a comprehensive web application designed to help users effectively organize their personal and professional lives by managing their notes, tasks, and reminders all in one place.
-Inspired by the need for a streamlined, user-friendly digital workspace, KayKew combines the best features of popular note-taking and task management apps while providing a clean, intuitive interface.
-Whether you are a student, professional, or someone looking to manage daily to-dos, KayKew aims to simplify the process of keeping your thoughts and tasks in order.
-Experience the ease of creating, organizing, and tracking your notes and tasks with KayKew!
+KayKewNotes is a comprehensive web application designed to help users effectively organize their personal and professional lives by managing their notes, tasks, and reminders all in one place.
+Inspired by the need for a streamlined, user-friendly digital workspace, Notes combines the best features of popular note-taking and task management apps while providing a clean, intuitive interface.
+Whether you are a student, professional, or someone looking to manage daily to-dos, KayKewNotes aims to simplify the process of keeping your thoughts and tasks in order.
+Experience the ease of creating, organizing, and tracking your notes and tasks with KayKewNotes!

-Check out the live version of KayKew here: [KayKew](https://aa-capstone-project.onrender.com/)
+Check out the live version of KayKewNotes here: [KayKewNotes](https://aa-capstone-project.onrender.com/)

 ## Index